What are the Goals of SQL Tuning?

-Still, if we can improve the physical model, this is one of the most productive changes.
+Improving the physical model remains one of the most impactful changes.

-Apply Multi Value compression on all tables: More rows can fit into each data block.
-Data blocks are the smallest unit transferred between disk and memory.
-More rows per data block lead to less disk IOs and better performance.
+Implement Multi Value compression on all tables to increase the number of rows fitting into each data block.
+As data blocks are the smallest unit transferred between disk and memory, having more rows per data block reduces disk IOs and improves performance.

 6. Make Use of Teradata-Specific Features